HE-Arc/Zest/README.md

 <description>

-This project id developed with :
+This project is developed with :

-- PHP Laravel for the API
+- Django for the API
 - VueJS and TypeScript for the WebApp

 ## Authors